 If you’re working with young children, you’ll want to protect your work surface with a plastic table-cloth or newspapers.
 Sharpie ink is permanent, and if your little one happens to scribble outside of his photo paper, you want it staining your table top.

 It’s probably a good idea to have your child wearing clothing that you’re not too worried about too.

 To create their art, the hooligans drew whatever they wanted on their photo paper.
 Colouring on photo paper is a such a cool experience.
 The markers glide so smoothly over the glossy surface!

 For my art, I used a black sharpie to make my outlines, and then I filled the areas in with the colours of my choice.

-These photos really don’t do the project justice – you can’t actually tell how glossy and reflective the artwork is.
+These photos really don’t do the project justice because you can’t actually tell how glossy and reflective the artwork is.
 You’ll have to take my word for it.
-These turned out amazing.
 They really do look like stained glass.

 As you can tell, I found this art process to be a little addictive!

 Pop your photo paper into a frame to display or give as a gift.

 - Sharpie & Rubbing Alcohol Bookmarks